Die My Love: Development

 The film is an adaptation of Ariana Harwicz's 2012 novel Die, My Love, titled Matate, amor in the original Spanish.
 In 2022, Martin Scorsese sent the novel to Excellent Cadaver (run by Jennifer Lawrence and Justine Ciarrochi) after reading it in his book club with other filmmakers, envisioning an adaptation with Lawrence in the lead role.
 Scorsese and Lawrence had previously been in discussion in adapting Kate Chopin's 1899 novel, The Awakening, but eventually decided on doing Die My Love together, seeing it as a more challenging role.
 In November 2022, Lawrence confirmed she would star in the film, which Lynne Ramsay was co-writing with playwright Enda Walsh.
 Ramsay became involved as director after Lawrence sent her the book.
 Ramsay was initially going to pass on the project as she had already done similar postpartum themes with We Need to Talk About Kevin (2011) and offered another project to Lawrence.
-Lawrence declined the other project, insisting on working on Die My Love together, to which Ramsay eventually agreed to when she decided to focus on it being a "bonkers, crazy love story," rather than about postpartum depression.
+Lawrence declined the other project, insisting on working on Die My Love together, to which Ramsay eventually agreed when she decided to focus on it being a "bonkers, crazy love story", rather than about postpartum depression.

 Her first film since You Were Never Really Here (2017), Ramsay approached Walsh to write the first draft of the script and agreed to write the second and final draft.
 Alice Birch also took part in co-writing the script.
 In the script, the location was changed to the United States, whereas in the book it was set in rural France.
 By April 2024, Ramsay and George Vjestica were writing music for Lawrence to record.

 In July 2024, Robert Pattinson was in talks to join the film, produced by Scorsese and Andrea Calderwood alongside the Excellent Cadaver team of Lawrence and Ciarrocchi.
-Lawrence offered Pattinson the role after another project the two were discussing each other with fell through.
+Lawrence offered Pattinson the role after another project the two were discussing with each other fell through.
 In August, LaKeith Stanfield, Sissy Spacek, and Nick Nolte joined the cast.
-The film is a thriller, while Ramsay and Pattinson have also described it as a dark comedy, with Ramsay saying "it's my kind of comedy and love story, so it's going to be dark and fucked-up" and the latter calling it "hilarious".
+The film is a thriller, while Ramsay and Pattinson have also described it as a dark comedy, with Ramsay saying "it's my kind of comedy and love story, so it's going to be dark and fucked-up" and Pattinson calling it "hilarious".